SivaTSS/flight_graph_agent/README.md

 - **Hybrid Mode:** Breaking down complex queries into smaller sub-tasks, processing them, and then synthesizing a final answer.
 - **Visualization:** Generating visual plots using matplotlib based on query results.
 - **User Interface:** A Gradio-based UI that displays the final answer, internal logs (detailing the chain-of-thought and execution steps), and generated visualizations.
+- **GPU Acceleration:** Google collab was used to run a GPU accelerated version of the notebook.
 ## Architecture

 **Query Agent Setup:**